 - Settings (gear on left green navigation)

 Environments are the stages along a deployment pipeline.
-They’ll usually have names like Dev, QA, Staging and Production.
+They’ll usually are named Dev, QA, Staging and Production.
 When you run a group of tests, they run against one Environment.
 Each Environment can optionally have a webhook.

 Environments consist of